As I type this, I am on a plane, and beginning an astonishing adventure.

 Researching Interpreted Theatre

-Now, as PhD student in the Department of Interpretation at Gallaudet University, I am fortunate that my life is coming “full circle.”
-Because of a unique award from Madonna University (funded by the National Endowment for the Humanities), I am able to research interpreting for the stage.
+Now, as PhD student in the Department of Interpretation at Gallaudet University, I am fortunate that my life is coming “full circle”—I am able to research interpreting for the stage.
 This results of this research will become my dissertation at Gallaudet University.

 I am now the chair person of the Sign Language Studies program from which I graduated in 1986.
 It is an understatement to say that I have had a very fortunate career, and that I am extremely lucky to be researching theatre interpreting.